LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

    up repeating these steps (debugging).

 These steps can all be done with different tools.
-Many find it simpler to have an integrated tool, like MonoDevelop, that does them all in the same place, and automates the steps that do not need human interaction!
+Many find it simpler to have an integrated tool, like Xamarin Studio, that does them all in the same place, and automates the steps that do not need human interaction!

-If you are doing this on your own machine, make sure you have Mono and MonoDevelop installed as in :ref:`development-tools`.
+If you are doing this on your own machine, make sure you have Mono and Xamarin Studio installed as in :ref:`development-tools`.

 Other tools are available, like